Amine-Ounissi/Amine-Ounissi--Full-Stack-Angular-SpringBoot-Dari.tn/README.md

 We will use Spring Boot to handle the back-end part and Angular to handle the front-end part, and they will communicate with each other using a REST API.
-Then on the back end, we will have a database.
+Then on the back end, we will have a MySQLdatabase.

 ## Tools to be used